potherca-blog/clacks-overhead/add-headers/README.md

-# Adding the Clack Overhead header
+# Adding the Clacks Overhead header

 How the Clacks Overhead header should be added depends on the server software that is used.